rio-connect/rio-connect.github.io/index.md

 ## Goals of the Project

-Provide a good description of the goals of the project.
 The goal of this project is to provide a centralized directory for UH Manoa student clubs.
 This directory will list all RIOs, and provide descriptions and contact information for each one.
 The project will also allow for editing and removing club listings by authorized administrators.

 ## System Features

-Describe what the system should eventually provide.
 The system provides the following features:
 * Storing, editing, and removing club information.
 * Tagging clubs with interest categories (athletic, academic, social, etc.)